-It is important to carefully examine the exact functionality of a unit you intend to buy, ensuring it fits with your community’s care plan – not all CES devices are created equal!
+It is important to carefully examine the exact functionality of a unit you intend to buy, ensuring it fits with your healthcare setting’s care plan – not all CES devices are created equal!

 Electrical stimulation therapy machines have various waveforms that affect different aspects of the body and musculature.
-Therefore, having a CES device that features multiple waveforms and intensity levels is essential to fully addressing the needs of your community.
+Therefore, having a CES device that features multiple waveforms and intensity levels is essential to fully addressing the needs of your healthcare setting.
 When seeking out the best electrical stimulator, make sure that the device has at least the following waveforms: